-When a procedure is ready to return to its caller, it pushes its return value (a descriptor) on the stack.
+When an Icon procedure is ready to return to its caller, it pushes its return value (a descriptor) on the stack.
 It then transfers control to pret, which moves the return value to the location occupied by the descriptor that represented the called procedure.
 That is, the return value is stored in place of the first descriptor that was pushed at the beginning of the calling sequence described above.
 The return sequence then restores the state of the previous procedure from the current procedure marker (the procedure marker that the procedure frame pointer currently points to).
 This includes restoring the previous value of the procedure frame pointer, retrieving the return address, and popping the returning procedure's local variables, procedure marker, and arguments.
 Thus, when the calling procedure regains control, the arguments have been popped and the return value is now at the top of the stack.

 Functions and operators are written in C, and therefore obey the C calling sequence.
 By design, the Icon calling sequence described above is similar to the C calling sequence.
-When an Icon procedure calls a function, a boundary on the stack is introduced, where the stack above the boundary is regimented by Icon standards, and the stack below the boundary contains C information.
-This boundary is important during garbage collection: The garbage collector must ignore the area of the stack below the boundary, since the structure of this area is unknown, whereas the structure of the area above the boundary is well-defined.
-In particular, all data above the boundary is contained in descriptors or is defined by the structure of a frame, so that all pointers into the heap or string space may be located during a garbage collection.
+When an Icon procedure calls a function, a boundary on the stack is introduced, where the stack below the boundary is regimented by Icon standards, and the stack above the boundary contains C information.
+This boundary is important during garbage collection: The garbage collector must ignore the area of the stack above the boundary, since the structure of this area is unknown, whereas the structure of the area below the boundary is well-defined.
+In particular, all data below the boundary is contained in descriptors or is defined by the structure of a frame, so that all pointers into the allocated string or block regions may be located during a garbage collection.

 Functions and operators are written to "straddle" the boundary.
-From above, they are designed to resemble Icon procedures; from below, they are C procedures.
+From below, they are designed to resemble Icon procedures; from above, they are C procedures.
 An Icon procedure calls a function in the same way as it calls another Icon procedure; in fact, functions are procedure-typed data objects just as Icon procedures are.
-When invoke recognizes that a function is being called, it bypasses the argument adjustment if the field in the procedure data block that indicates the number of arguments expected contains -1, which indicates that the function can take an arbitrary number of arguments.
+When invoke recognizes that a function is being called, it bypasses the argument adjustment if the field in the procedure block that indicates the number of arguments expected contains -1, which indicates that the function can take an arbitrary number of arguments.
 It also does not allocate stack space for local variables, since any such variables are C variables and are allocated by the C function itself.
-C procedures have an entry sequence that creates a new procedure frame; since invoke has already done this, the entry point for functions must be set past any instructions that are involved in procedure frame creation.
+C routines have an entry sequence that creates a new procedure frame; since invoke has already done this, such routines are entered by branching to the first instruction past the entry sequence.

-The first formal parameter of all functions is nargs, which corresponds to the word that contains the number of arguments supplied.
-For functions that expect a fixed number of arguments, they are also listed as arguments, in reverse order.
-For functions that can take an arbitrary number of arguments, there is a macro ARG(n) that uses the address and contents of nargs to calculate the location of the nth argument.
-Thus, ARG(1) accesses the first argument (as a descriptor), and ARG(nargs) accesses the last argument.
-Each function is responsible for supplying defaults for missing arguments and for dereferencing arguments that are variables.
-Because of the calling protocol, ARG(0) accesses the location where the return value should be stored.
-Every function must place its result there and then return through normal C conventions.
-Each function must also supply a procedure data block that contains the number of arguments expected (or -1), its entry point, and a string qualifier representing its name.
+For functions that take a fixed number of arguments, these arguments are names arg1, arg2, For functions that can take an arbitrary number of arguments, there is a macro Arg(n) that accesses the nth argument Thus, Arg(1) accesses the first argument (as a descriptor), and Arg(nargs) accesses the last argument.
+Each function is responsible for supplying defaults for missing arguments.
+Because of the calling protocol, the returned value is in arg0.
+Every function places its result there and then returns through normal C conventions.
+Each function also supplies a procedure block that contains the number of arguments expected (or-1), its entry point, and a qualifier representing its name.